 relevant entry on the

-- priority: The priority for color and effects, make sure this is lower then the streaming sources priority in hyperion itself (typically lower than 200 is appropriate).
+- Priority: The priority for color and effects.
+Hyperion will choose the source with the lowest priority number as active input.
+If you have other sources (not originating from Home Assistant) configured, make sure this option is lower than those sources priority in Hyperion itself (typically lower than 200 is appropriate).

 This integration supports multiple Hyperion instances running on a single Hyperion server.
 As instances are added/removed on the Hyperion UI, they will automatically be added/removed from Home Assistant.